Career Timeline of Kliff Kingsbury: Major Achievements and Milestones

 2011: Offensive Coordinator for Houston Cougars

-In 2011, Kliff Kingsbury was the offensive coordinator for the Houston Cougars, who led the NCAA in nearly all offensive statistics, averaging 50 points and nearly 600 yards per game that season.
+In 2011, Kliff Kingsbury served as the offensive coordinator for the Houston Cougars, leading the NCAA in nearly all offensive statistics, averaging 50 points and nearly 600 yards per game.

-On December 12, 2012, Kliff Kingsbury accepted the head coaching job with the Texas Tech Red Raiders with a contract including a salary of $10.5 million over five years.
+On December 12, 2012, Kliff Kingsbury accepted the head coaching job with the Texas Tech Red Raiders, signing a contract for $10.5 million over five years.

 2012: Offensive Coordinator for Texas A&M Aggies

-In 2012, Kliff Kingsbury was named the offensive coordinator for the Texas A&M Aggies, coaching Heisman Trophy-winning quarterback Johnny Manziel.
+In 2012, Kliff Kingsbury became the offensive coordinator for the Texas A&M Aggies, coaching Johnny Manziel and leading the team to top rankings in multiple offensive categories.
+He was named a finalist for the Broyles Award.

 August 30, 2013: Head Coaching Debut